abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 ### State
 We can model any state machine (_automata_) using this pattern.
 Ex - Vending Machine.

 Keep a `State` ref object (HAS-A) inside the `VendingMachine` object and at any given point its type will give us the state the machine is in.
-Supply `VendingMachine` object to state transition method and use setter on it to change state on the machine object.
+Supply `VendingMachine` object to state transition method in state classes and use setter on it to change state on the machine object.

 ![state_uml_diagram](https://i.imgur.com/BqNuaX3.png)